Sandhya-Modha/Python_Projects/README.md

 # Python_Projects
-A collection of Python Projects showcasing Data Analysis, Technology, and Marketing Insights. 🚀
+A Collection of Python Projects Showcasing Data Analysis, Technology, and Marketing Insights. 🚀